jctillman/competitive_search/readme.md

 1. Git clone this repo, cd into it, and "npm install".

-2. If you haven't globally installed "webpack-dev-server" then "npm install -g webpack-dev-server".
+2. If you haven't globally installed "webpack" and "webpack-dev-server" then "npm install -g webpack" and "npm install -g webpack-dev-server".

 3. If you haven't globally installed "mocha" then "npm install -g mocha".